 10 Portland Road

 Taymour Grahne Projects is pleased to present 'The New York Times Drawings 1996 - 1998,' a solo exhibition by NYC-based artist Nicky Nodjoumi (b.
 1942) of his iconic newspaper works from the 1990s.
-The show will open on October 27 (all day between 10am - 6pm) and will be the artist’s first London solo exhibition.
+The show will open on October 27 (all day between 10am - 6pm) at our HOLLAND PARK space and will be the artist’s first London solo exhibition.

 Nicky Nodjoumi's works have been acquired by prominent museum collections worldwide, including: the Metropolitan Museum of Art in New York, the British Museum in London, LACMA in Los Angeles, the Guggenheim in Abu Dhabi, and the Nelson-Atkins Museum in Kansas City, among others.
 In 2014, Nicky had a solo exhibition at the Cleveland Institute of Art titled 'The Accident,’ and in 2019 a solo exhibition at the Kansas City Art Institute, titled ‘The Long Day.’
 The artist lives and works in Brooklyn.
 His shows have been reviewed by major publications, including The New York Times, The New Yorker, The Brooklyn Rail, and the Boston Review, among others.